A World Beyond Juniper

 The Distillation Process: Crafting the Perfect Gin

 Gin’s distinct flavor comes from the botanicals added during distillation.
 Most gins are made redistilling a neutral base with botanicals either via maceration or vapor, where the alcohol is heated and passed through a basket of botanicals to absorb their flavors.
-However, some distilleries, like Conniption Gin, use advanced methods like cold vacuum distillation to preserve delicate flavors that would otherwise be lost at higher temperatures.
+However, some distilleries, like Durham Distillery's Conniption, use advanced methods like cold vacuum distillation to preserve delicate flavors that would otherwise be lost at higher temperatures.

 Gin and Vodka: Close Relatives, Different Paths